A Guide to Bad Credit Mortgages

 If the credit issues relate to other areas of your finances, you should still take steps to improve your record prior to applying.

 Talk with a specialist bad credit mortgage broker

-But it is essential that you talk to an advisor or mortgage broker who is an expert in bad credit mortgages, someone who will provide the right advice and find you a mortgage deal that suits your own individual financial circumstances.
+One essential step is talking to a broker who is an expert in bad credit mortgages, someone who will provide the right advice and find you the best deal that suits your own individual financial circumstances.

 About the author